 Lesson 4A covers the process of verifying that all the information necessary to properly bill the claim has been obtained, as well as the process of turning the information collected into a payable claim including understanding standardized code sets and standard transactions.

 In this lesson we discuss the importance of properly understanding the Remittance Advice that accompanies insurance payments and the payment posting process, including recognizing incorrect payments and secondary billing of billable balances.

-In course 5 we will cover all of the compliance issues that an ambulance biller must be familiar with to prevent devastating fines and legal action toward their ambulance service and themselves.
+In Module 5 we will cover all the compliance issues that an ambulance biller must be familiar with to prevent devastating fines and legal action toward their ambulance service and themselves.

 This lesson covers legal sanctions for violations of Federal health care program requirements.
 We will discuss the statutes themselves, areas of risk, the enforcers and the various penalties for violations.

 Few laws have impacted day-to-day operations in an ambulance billing office the way HIPAA has.
 We will cover all the important rules and regulations that the ambulance billing staff need to be aware of to insure compliance with these standards.